aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/shapes/managing-wordart/set-preset-wordart-style-to-the-text-of-the-shape/_index.md

 You can set a preset WordArt style to the text of the shape using Aspose.Cells for JavaScript via C++.
 Please use [FontSetting.wordArtStyle(PresetWordArtStyle)](https://reference.aspose.com/cells/javascript-cpp/fontsetting/#wordArtStyle-presetwordartstyle-) or [FontSettingCollection.wordArtStyle(PresetWordArtStyle)](https://reference.aspose.com/cells/javascript-cpp/fontsettingcollection/#wordArtStyle-presetwordartstyle-) methods for this purpose.

 ## **Set preset WordArt style to the text of the shape**
 The following sample code creates a text box with some text and then sets the preset WordArt style of its text using [FontSetting.wordArtStyle(PresetWordArtStyle)](https://reference.aspose.com/cells/javascript-cpp/fontsetting/#wordArtStyle-presetwordartstyle-) method.
-This is how the [output excel file](5115445.xlsx) looks in Microsoft Excel.
+This is how the [output Excel file](5115445.xlsx) looks in Microsoft Excel.

 ![todo:image_alt_text](set-preset-wordart-style-to-the-text-of-the-shape_1.png)